Table of Contents

 The program will look in three places in the Payroll Grid for paychecks with amounts in:

-• The "OT" column IF the OT hourly rate is 1.5x the regular hourly rate
+• The "OT" column IF the OT hourly rate is 1.5x the regular hourly rate.
+(If the state is AK, CA, CO, CT, NV, OR, or RI the hourly rate restriction does not apply.)

-• The "OT2" column IF the OT2 hourly rate is 2x the regular hourly rate (i.e. double-time)
+• The "OT2" column IF the OT2 hourly rate is 2x the regular hourly rate (i.e. double-time).
+(If the state is AK, CA, CO, CT, NV, OR, or RI the hourly rate restriction does not apply.)

 • The new Qual OT column

-It will then transfer the following amounts to Box 14 of the W-2.
+It will then attempt to transfer the following amounts to Box 14 of the W-2.

 • One-third of the "OT" column amount.
 Only the "half" in "time-and-a-half" is qualified overtime (one-third).